Tara Subkoff: 2001–2011: Imitation of Christ

-Directing, other projects: 2012–present
+2012–present: Directing and other projects

-In 2012, Subkoff created a ten-day art installation and continuous performance piece at the Carlton Festival of the Arts in São Paulo, Brazil.
+In 2012, Subkoff revived the Imitation of Christ label and began working on more pieces, shortening the brand name to simply "Imitation."
+The same year, she created a ten-day art installation and continuous performance piece at the Carlton Festival of the Arts in São Paulo, Brazil.
 She also conceptualized a performance piece in a group show curated by Dimitri Antonitsis in Hydra, Greece.

-She exhibited a three hour long installation at the Bortolami Gallery in New York City during the 2012 New York Fashion Week titled "This is Not a Fashion Show," which featured a girl's choir in leotards performing “Carol of the Bells” (intimated as a "slight to Yuletide consumerism") and "performers aging from 8 to 70 pruned and posing in front of antique mirrors lining the gallery walls."
+She exhibited a three hour-long installation at the Bortolami Gallery in New York City during the 2012 New York Fashion Week titled "This is Not a Fashion Show," which featured a girl's choir in leotards performing “Carol of the Bells” (intimated as a "slight to Yuletide consumerism") and "performers aging from 8 to 70 pruned and posing in front of antique mirrors lining the gallery walls."
 In explaining the idea behind the show, Subkoff said: "We are a society that only sells commodities.
 We do not create anything unless it's to be bought and sold, so the idea of doing something where there isn't a commodity to sell, or what the commodity is to sell is very confusing, is extremely interesting to me."

-In 2013, she collaborated with Milla Jovovich on a filmed installation in Venice, Italy titled "Future/Perfect," which had Jovovich enclosed in a glass house, surrounded by boxes with consumer logos, artwork, and clothing.
+In 2013, she collaborated with Milla Jovovich on a filmed installation in Venice, Italy titled Future/Perfect, which had Jovovich enclosed in a glass house, surrounded by boxes with consumer logos, artwork, and clothing.
+Though working predominantly in art, Subkoff also had small roles in several films, including Tanner Hall (2009), How Do You Know, and the horror film Abandoned (2010), with Brittany Murphy.

-Though working predominantly in art, Subkoff also had a minor appearance in the film, including Tanner Hall (2009) and Abandoned (2010), with Brittany Murphy.
-Subkoff made her directorial debut in 2014 with the horror film #Horror (2015), which details a group of wealthy adolescent girls who experience a night of violence and terror after a social media game is tinged with cyberbullying.
-The film was screened out of competition at the 2015 Cannes Film Festival, and was picked up for distribution by IFC Midnight, slated for a limited release in November 2015.
+Subkoff made her directorial debut with the horror film #Horror (2015), which details a group of wealthy adolescent girls who experience a night of violence and terror after a social media game is tinged with cyberbullying.
+The film was screened out of competition at the 2015 Cannes Film Festival, and was picked up for distribution by IFC Midnight and given a limited theatrical release in November 2015.
 According to Subkoff, she conceived the film after a conversation she'd had with her friend's daughter: "[The idea] started because I asked my friend's daughter, "What is horror, to you?"
 This girl was cyberbullied very badly...
 Now, I was bullied badly as a kid, but I could always change schools.
 I could always go home.
 Now you can't…when bullying follows you home, and there's no escape and no end, to me, that's horror.
 And to so many girls, that's just life."
+The film received mixed reviews from critics.

+In November 2019, Subkoff exhibited a multimedia art installation at the Museum of Modern Art.
+The following year, she revived the Imitation of Christ project, holding a show at Garvanza Park in Los Angeles.
+In the spring of 2023, she exhibited an interactive multimedia performance featuring various artists, titled "‘WHAT IS COMING AND WHAT IS GOING", in Los Angeles.